Ander-J/weatherapp-react-redux/README.md

+# Weather Application

+Same project as my Angular-based [Weather application](https://github.com/Ander-J/weatherapp-frontend) but in React Redux.
-# Getting Started with Create React App and Redux
+Written with the purpose of studying React and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.